dimakiss/RE/Crackmes.one/3/5e68f77d33c5d4439bb2de0c/README.md

 # Challenge

-An exe file in waiting for decrryption password \
+An exe file in waiting for decryption password \
-And an passwords.db file (which is empty)
+And passwords.db file (which is empty)

-The description is: `Enter correct password for getting flag ;)`
+The description is: `Enter the correct password for getting flag ;)`

 # Solution

 Opened the exe with OllyDbg and paused after the `Invalid Password` massage error.\
-By looking at the callstack its seems that `0x13914CB` decide wether the password is true or not.
+By looking at the call stack its seems that `0x13914CB` decides whether the password is true or not.

 ![](call_stack.png)

-I put Break point on `0x13914CB` and run again the exe till pause.\
+I put a Breakpoint on `0x13914CB` and run again the exe till pause.\
-There are few checks I will fouces the main ones in order to find the key.\
+There are few checks I will focus the main ones to find the key.\

 ![](next_char.png)\
-The check at `0x1111BCB` check if the next character in our password is __0__ or basicly its iritate on our pass,\
+The check at `0x1111BCB` check if the next character in our password is __0__ or basically its irritate on our pass,\
-the char is save at `EAX` for later use.
+the char is saved at `EAX` for later use.

 ![](xor_check.png)\
 Here the `EAX` which store the letter is moved to `ECX`.\